infoforcefeed/OlegDB-Website/README.md

 Installation
 ============
 ````
-./build.py
+./build.py ~/your/path/to/the/oleg/source/code/include/ && ./deploy.sh
-rsync -Pavz built/* you@sick.website.org:/var/www/sick_website/
 ````

 Man that was easy.
-Oh wait you'll need the `static/` directory too, so throw that in there too.